aahilsanto/Module1/Datatypes-Complex Number.md

 ## Result

-Thus the program to write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts is executed successfully.
+Thus the program which reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts is executed successfully.